glennbrowne8/genes-art-website/HOLIDAY-MODE-GUIDE.md

 ---

 **Remember:** Holiday Mode is about taking care of yourself while still being professional with your customers.
 Use it whenever you need a break - that's what it's there for!

+The date format is just the normal Australian way you write dates: **25-12-2025** for Christmas! 🇦🇺

 Enjoy your time off! 🏖️🎨